Zeyu-Li/Unreal-Tutorial/README.md

 9. If you have normal or roughness maps, repeat steps 4-8 with the normal maps
 10. (Optional) since you need a roughness defined, add a constant node and set it to a float from 1 to 0, 1 being non-reflective and 8 being very reflective.
 You can also do this to with metallic
 11. Organize nodes into groups with Ctrl-C
-12. For a landscape material, add a **LandscapeCoords** node to all the texture samples so you can scale them periportally with the **Mapping Scale** options
+12. For a landscape material, add a **LandscapeCoords** node to all the texture samples so you can scale them proportionally with the **Mapping Scale** options

 Next I will make a plain white material